alexandertrefz/essence/packages/client/README.md

 The esbuild shape of the same plugin lives one door over, at `@essence-lang/client/esbuild-plugin`.

-What the import resolves to is a generated wrapper: it imports the emitted bundle — the whole Essence graph and the runtime it needs, already bundled, so the host bundler has nothing left to resolve — imports the interpreter from `@essence-lang/client/marshal-runtime`, and carries the **Descriptor** the compiler wrote for that Module.
+What the import resolves to is a generated wrapper: it imports the entry's compiled Module, imports the interpreter from `@essence-lang/client/marshal-runtime`, imports the runtime from `@essence-lang/runtime`, and carries the **Descriptor** the compiler wrote for that Module.
 Everything the compiler had to know about the boundary was decided at build time and written down; what ships is the reading of it.
 No compiler reaches the browser.

-Because the interpreter is imported by name, the host bundler resolves it — this package is already a dependency of any project that uses the plugin, and one copy of it is what keeps one `EssenceRational` in the build.
+Behind the wrapper the graph is served **one file at a time**: each `.es` file becomes one JavaScript module, importing its siblings, the standard library's prelude and the runtime by name, and your bundler resolves, shakes and splits all of it exactly as it does the rest of your code.

+Both bare specifiers — the interpreter and the runtime — are resolved by the host, which is what keeps one copy of each in the build: one `EssenceRational`, and one hidden Type key for every Essence value the app holds.
+Both packages are dependencies of this one, so an installer that hoists puts them within reach; under a strict layout (pnpm's default), add `@essence-lang/runtime` to your own dependencies.

 `diagnostics: "minimal"` strips the printed Types out of the embedded Descriptor.
 The boundary decides exactly the same way; its refusals stop naming the Type they refused.

-**One `.es` entry per build.** Each entry compiles to its own standalone bundle, with its own copy of the runtime and its own hidden Type key — minted while that bundle was evaluated — so a value built by one is not recognised by the other, and a `match` on it would take the wrong Case rather than fail.
-Importing two `.es` files that reach a common source is therefore refused with an `EssenceBuildError`: import one entry and reach the rest of the graph through it, or load the second with `loadModule`, which marshals to plain JavaScript at every boundary.
-Two entries that share no source at all are two unrelated Programs and are left alone.
+**As many `.es` entries per build as you like.** Every file of every graph is served under one id, so two entries that reach a common source hold one copy of it, one prelude and one runtime — and a value built by one entry is recognised by the other.
+It rests on how the Modules are emitted: under the plugin's target the Compiler spells every Module and every Case tag relative to the project root, so a shared file's JavaScript is the same text whichever entry compiled it.

 While a dev server is serving, a `<Name>.d.es.ts` is written beside each compiled file — the `javascript` view, which is what the import resolves to,